edwardlavender/Tools4ETS/README.md

 ## Simple statistics

-A few functions facilitate the computation of simple statistics from time-series data or models.
+A few functions facilitate the computation of simple statistics from time series data or models.
 These include:

-  - **Calculate cumulative frequencies.** `cum_dates()` is used to calculate the cumulative number of events by each date in a time-series.
+  - **Calculate cumulative frequencies.** `cum_dates()` is used to calculate the cumulative number of events by each date in a time series.
   - **Estimating the strength of autocorrelation.** `estimate_AR1()` is used to estimate the autoregressive order 1 (AR1) parameter from the autocorrelation function (ACF) of a model’s residuals.